ManojG1978/aks-training/README.md

 1. [Open the Docker playground on KataKoda](https://www.katacoda.com/courses/docker/playground)

-2. Run basic docker CLI commands
+2. Run basic docker CLI commands\
    `docker run hello-world`\
    `docker images`\
    `docker run -it  ubuntu`

 3. Switch to the NGINX playground.
 We'll quickly spin up an NGINX Webserver and access a static site from a browser.
 [Navigate to the docker playgroud](https://www.katacoda.com/courses/docker/create-nginx-static-web-server).
-Try a few of docker commands:
+Try a few of docker commands:\
-`docker exec -it containerId /bin/sh`
+`docker exec -it containerId /bin/sh`\
-`docker pull debian`
+`docker pull debian`\
 `docker rmi imageName`

 ## Lab 2: Running containers on Azure Container Instances

 1) Start the Azure Cloud Shell.
 2) Create a dedicated resource group for the labs in the portal or the CLI.
 All resources will be housed here.\
-   `az group create --name aks-training --location eastus --admin-enabled`
+   `az group create --name aks-training --location eastus`

 3) Create a Container Registry in the Azure Portal using a unique name.
 Alternatively, use CLI.
 Make a note of the ACR name.
 This will be used through the course\
-`az acr create --resource-group aks-training --name yourACRName --sku Basic`
+`az acr create --resource-group aks-training --name yourACRName --sku Basic  --admin-enabled`

 4) Clone the Lab Git Repo the Azure Cloud Shell and navigate to the root folder of the repo.\
 `git clone https://github.com/ManojG1978/aks-training.git`\